veeso/ATtila/docs/atscript.md

 Basically in an AT scripts there are three things:

 - **Commands**: describe what you want to send to the device and how to treat its response.
-- **Environment Setup Keywords**: describes how to establish and manage the communication.
+- **Environment Setup Keywords (ESK)**: describes how to establish and manage the communication.
-- **Comments**: you can obviously put comments in the ATScripts, the ATScriptParser will just ignore them.
-A comment statement must start with '#' character.
+- **Comments**: you can obviously put comments in the ATScripts, the `ATScriptParser` will just ignore them.
+A comment statement must start with `#` character.

 ## ATScript Commands